tarantool/metrics/doc/monitoring/metrics_reference.rst

 Network
 -------------------------------------------------------------------------------

 Network activity stats.
-This can be used to monitor the load on network, usage peaks and traffic drops.
+This can be used to monitor network load, usage peaks and traffic drops.

-Each group of metrics also contains ``rps`` metric that present average value of ``total`` for the last 5 seconds.
+Each group of metrics contains ``rps`` metric which is a moving average of ``total`` for the last 5 seconds.

 Sent bytes: